 Husky-Chihuahua mixes are not hypoallergenic.

-Chihuahua Husky Mixes have a lifespan of 12 to 15 years.
+Chihuahua Husky Mixes typically have a lifespan of between 12 and 12 years.

 Collapsing trachea occurs when the cartilage in the trachea (windpipe) weakens and causes the trachea to collapse.
 This condition is most common in small breeds of dogs, such as the Chihuahua Husky mix.
 Collapsing trachea can cause a number of respiratory problems, including chronic coughing, wheezing, and difficulty breathing.

-How to care for a Husky Chihuahua Mix ?
+How to find a Husky Chihuahua Mix Puppy?

-When caring for a Chihuahua Husky Mix you must consider all four key areas of pet care: grooming, exercise, training, and feeding.
+When caring for a Chihuahua Husky Mix, you must consider grooming, exercising, training, and feeding.

 Chihuahua Husky Mixes have a thick coat of fur.
 While this coat is very eye-catching, it can also be quite high-maintenance.
 Husky-Chis require regular grooming in order to keep their coat healthy and prevent matting.
 Here are some tips for grooming a Husky-Chi: